 Smart generators give you real-time visibility of your generator’s performance and fuel consumption.
 These systems have sensors placed on critical components of the generator to measure aspects such as oil pressure, fuel flow, or coolant levels.

-Fuel consumption is particularly imperative to monitor for gas and propane fuel sources.
+Fuel consumption is particularly imperative to monitor for petrol and propane fuel sources.
 Receiving alerts when you’re low on fuel lets you know when it’s time to re-up—preferably before disaster strikes.
 Also, it can even monitor the rate of flow, letting you know when maintenance is needed.

 5. Safety Systems